 The spike-nosed tree frog, also unofficially known as the Pinocchio frog, often looks like a frog with the face of a mosquito.
-It can be found mostly in the Foja Mountains of Indonesia, and proved to be a massive shock to the biologists who found it.
-They remain classified as an anomaly, and are quite rare to find.
+It can be found mostly in the Foja Mountains of Indonesia and proved to be a massive shock to the biologists who found it.

 Eastern Long-Necked Turtle

 The eastern long-necked turtle almost looks like something straight out of a mythological story.
-For the most part it's a regular turtle, except that its long neck and incredibly alluring eyes make it look like a hybrid between a snake and a turtle.
-It's able to bend its neck in various angles, and is speculated as being able to bend and look 180 degrees backwards.
+For the most part, it's a regular turtle, except that its long neck and incredibly alluring eyes make it look like a hybrid between a snake and a turtle.
+It's able to bend its neck in various angles and is speculated as being able to bend and look 180 degrees backward.

-One of the most bizzare-looking species of bats that can be found in Central America is the wrinkle-faced bat.
+One of the most bizarre-looking species of bats that can be found in Central America is the wrinkle-faced bat.
 It mostly looks like a regular bat, except that it also has a very wrinkled face.
-These can be found in various Central American forests from Belize to Colombia, Costa Rica and other locations.
+These can be found in various Central American forests from Belize to Colombia, Costa Rica, and other locations.

 The greater sage-grouse is a unique bird found in western North America.
 It got its name from having large, white, beard-like feathers and a general exotic appearance of wisdom.
 The bird uses its two large air sacs to attract females, by inflating them and making weird popping sounds.